How to Bid a 10x12 Deck: 2026 Contractor Pricing Breakdown

 Phase 3: Ledger and beam install

-• Locate ledger height, cut siding back
+• Locate ledger height, cut siding and house wrap back

 • Lag-bolt ledger to rim joist (not just the siding) per IRC R507.9